 Harrison "Buzz" Price was an economics consultant for the attractions and themed entertainment business.
 He began his career by assisting with the placement of Disneyland in Anaheim, CA in the early 1950's and later Walt Disney World in Orlando, FL in the 1960's.
 Beyond his work with Disney, Price performed economic consultations for companies such as Six Flags, Universal Studios, MGM, Cedars Fair and many other entertainment organizations and resorts.
 Price founded two economic consulting agencies, Economic Research Consultants (ERC), which he sold in 1969 and the Harrison Price Company (HPC), started in 1978.
 The collection is generally comprised of papers from the Harrison Price Company, but also includes some collected materials from earlier projects.
 The papers are divided into seven series: Reports, Proposals, Speeches, World's Fairs, Images, Subject Research Materials and Project Research Materials.
-Some materials are restricted per the donor's wishes but researchers may petition the donor's family for access.

 Series 1 holds reports that contain feasibility studies, research reports, and other studies created by HPC or other collected companies.
 Reports are in order by number, given by Price.
 Reports by HPC are numbered 1-900; other firms collected reports number over 1000.
 Some reports have a number and letter code, while others only have a number.
 The finding aid describes each report by client, project class, title, date, author, and if it was a Disney Project.